bodo-ai/Bodo/docs/index.rst

-This documentation covers the basics of using Bodo and provides a reference of supported Python features and APIs.
+This documentation covers the basics of using Bodo and provides a reference of the supported Python features and APIs.
 In a nutshell, Bodo provides a JIT compilation workflow using the :ref:`@bodo.jit decorator <jit>`.
 It replaces the decorated Python functions